fserb/bkc/pages/bouncing/bouncing.md

 ```

 We create a simple function that returns the next color on this list and loops
 back once it's over.
 We also start somewhere randomly.
-Also notice that we
+Notice that we return
-return the RGB array and not the final string color.
-This will allow us to
+the RGB array and not the final string color.
+This will allow us to manipulate
-manipulate the values later on.
+the values later on.

 ```op:++,label:color-14,lens:color
 let CC = Math.floor(Math.random() * COLORS.length);